jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 definitely getting some watches - and LOOK AT THAT: almost 30 hours of video watched.

-That is a lot of emails and support calls that were solved in a quicker, better way.
+## How do we scale support?

+When a product has achieved a certain level of traction, support has to become a first-class citizen.

+As support folks, how do we encourage and get excited about strong customer growth, without getting buried by the volume of support?

+Three options as I see it:

+1. We can raise a bunch of money and hire lots of new folks to answer emails
+2. We can make it really hard to contact us
+3. We can create scalable, useful resources for new and current customers.

+I'm here to talk about number 3 - using static support resources to scale your support presence.
+To help talk about this, I'm going to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong

-I'm here to talk about static resources - documentation, video, in-app help, and how to use them.
-To help tell you about them, I'm going to beat the heck out of a metaphor.

 Does anyone know who this is?